PDDLStream: Integrating Symbolic Planners and Blackbox Samplers via Optimistic Adaptive Planning: PDDLStream

-A STRIPStream {\em problem} $({\cal A}, {\cal S}, {\cal I}, {\cal G})$ is given by a set of actions ${\cal A}$, a set of streams ${\cal S}$, an initial state ${\cal I}$, and a goal state ${\cal G}$.
-We restrict ourselves to problems in which all stream domain and \cer{} predicates are {\em static predicates}, predicates not included within action effects.
-Additionally, we require that stream-\cer{} atoms are never negated within action preconditions.
-As a result, stream-\cer{} atoms are interpreted as constant facts that restrict the parameter values for each action.
-The set of streams ${\cal S}$ augments the initial state ${\cal I}$, recursively defining a potentially infinite set of atoms ${\cal I}^*$ that hold initially and cannot be changed:
+A PDDLStream {\em problem} $({\cal A}, {\cal S}, {\cal I}, {\cal G})$ is given by a set of actions ${\cal A}$, a set of streams ${\cal S}$, an initial state ${\cal I}$, and a goal state set ${\cal G}$.
+To ensure PDDLStream is Turing-recognizable, we require that stream-\cer{} predicates are never negated within action preconditions.
+The set of streams ${\cal S}$ augments the initial state ${\cal I}$, recursively defining a potentially infinite set of facts ${\cal I}^*$ that hold initially and cannot be changed: